2023 Alberta Income Tax Calculator

 Understanding Capital Gains

-A capital gain arises when you sell your house for a price higher than what it cost you.
-For instance, if you bought a house for $200,000 and sold it for $300,000, your capital gain equals $100,000.
-Canada Revenue Agency (CRA) has regulations to divide capital gains in different categories.
-In most cases, you’re responsible for claiming 50% of this gain on your income tax return.
+A capital gain happens when you sell your house for more than what you paid for it.
+For example, if you bought a house for $200,000 and sold it for $300,000, your capital gain is $100,000.
+The Canada Revenue Agency (CRA) has rules to sort capital gains into different groups.
+Usually, you need to report 50% of this gain on your income tax return.

 Principal Residence Exemption